huggingface/datasets/docs/source/using_metrics.rst

 Using a Metric
 ==============================================================

-Evaluating a model's predictions with :class:`nlp.Metric` involves just a couple of methods:
+Evaluating a model's predictions with :class:`datasets.Metric` involves just a couple of methods:

-- :func:`nlp.Metric.add` and :func:`nlp.Metric.add_batch` are used to add pairs of predictions/reference (or just predictions if a metric doesn't make use of references) to a temporary and memory efficient cache table,
+- :func:`datasets.Metric.add` and :func:`datasets.Metric.add_batch` are used to add pairs of predictions/reference (or just predictions if a metric doesn't make use of references) to a temporary and memory efficient cache table,
-- :func:`nlp.Metric.compute` then gather all the cached predictions and reference to compute the metric score.
+- :func:`datasets.Metric.compute` then gather all the cached predictions and reference to compute the metric score.

 A typical **two-steps workflow** to compute the metric is thus as follow:

 .. code-block::

-    import nlp
+    import datasets

-    metric = nlp.load_metric('my_metric')
+    metric = datasets.load_metric('my_metric')

     for model_input, gold_references in evaluation_dataset:
         model_predictions = model(model_inputs)